intel-analytics/ipex-llm/docs/docs/APIdocs/layers/optim/DistriOptimizer.md

 Training is an iterative process.
 In each iteration, only a batch of data is used for training the model.
 You need to specify the batch size.
-Please note, the batch size should be divided by the total cores number.
+Please note, the batch size should be divisible by the total cores number.

 Here's an example of how to train a Linear classification model